Schafer: Walz's strategy for EVs could leave dealers stranded with models

 If implemented, car dealers will have to figure out how to make the rules work, as that's what business owners do.
 But maybe the best outcome is that the transition to electric vehicles accelerates enough for the rules not to matter all that much.

-California rules appear in this story because its severe air quality problems got it carved out of federal air pollution legislation decades ago.
-From 2012 through 2020, though, California's rules on new car emissions were in line with the federal government's.
+California'severe air-quality problems led to a carve-out from federal air pollution legislation decades ago.
+From 2012 through 2020, though, California's rules on new-car emissions were in line with the federal government's.

 Minnesota car dealers aren't happy with the notion of following a standard if no one else in the Upper Midwest does.
-Enough additional states have already adopted this approach, countered Craig McDonnell, an MPCA Assistant Commissioner for Air and Climate Policy, that the industry may just adopt California's standards nationwide.
+But enough additional states have already adopted this approach, said Craig McDonnell, an MPCA assistant commissioner for air and climate policy, that the industry may just adopt California's standards nationwide.

 Some big car companies, Ford Motor, Honda and Volkswagen among them, have already agreed with California to do that.

-But if Minnesota did have cars for sale built to a different standard, that would complicate the work of Minnesota dealers, including gumming up the swapping of inventory with dealers in other states.
+But if Minnesota did have cars for sale built to a different standard, that could make it harder to swap inventory with dealers in other states.

-Another aspect of the Clean Cars program looks to be an even bigger problem for dealers, and that's the proposed requirement that manufacturers deliver to the state a proscribed amount of electric and plug-in hybrid vehicles.
+An even bigger problem for dealers is the proposed requirement that manufacturers deliver a proscribed amount of electric and plug-in hybrid vehicles to Minnesota.

-Sales of plug-in electric vehicles haven't reached 2% of the market, and under the proposed rules the deliveries here would move up to 6% to 7 ½%.
+Sales of plug-in electric vehicles haven't reached 2% of the market, and under the proposed Clean Cars Minnesota rules, the deliveries here would move up to 6% to 7.5%.

-It'll be a flexible system of compliance credits based on the specific cars, with long-range, fully electric cars generating the most compliance credits, as described by McDonnell and one of his colleagues.
+It will be a flexible system of compliance credits based on the specific cars, with long-range, fully electric cars generating the highest compliance credits, as described by McDonnell and one of his colleagues.
 Manufacturers can also trade credits with each other and help move inventory to where the consumer demand is the greatest.

 Admittedly, this didn't sound all that onerous.
 On the other hand, big manufacturers have a way of making their headaches their dealers' headaches.
 Ford Motor and Honda don't consign inventory to dealers, keeping the risk of loss.
 They sell new cars to dealers.

-So whether there are going to be enough electric car buyers in Minnesota isn't going to be only a manufacturers' problem.
+So whether there are going to be enough electric car buyers in Minnesota isn't going to be only a manufacturer problem.

 Minnesota's dealers are happy to embrace electric vehicles, said Scott Lambert and his colleague Amber Backhaus of the Minnesota Automobile Dealers Association.
 The dealers just don't want rules aimed at the manufacturers to hit them instead.

-A scan of a few Twin Cities dealer websites for what's available right now showed a big range, from a single Mustang Mach-E at a big suburban Ford dealer (and still in transit) to 56 fully electric Audi E-trons at Audi Minneapolis, based in Golden Valley.
+A scan of a few Twin Cities dealer websites for what's available right now showed a big range, from a single Mustang Mach-E at a big suburban Ford dealer (still in transit) to 56 fully electric Audi e-trons at Audi Minneapolis, based in Golden Valley.

 Some buyers are new to the Audi brand and motivations vary, too, from a desire to cut carbon pollution to lower maintenance and fuel costs.
 Olson said he is looking forward to new models, too, including a lower-priced electric crossover SUV.